Bruno Ceccobelli: Life

 Also in 2009, the Museum of Contemporary Art (MaRT) of Rovereto presented the first retrospective exhibition dedicated to the Officina San Lorenzo, which traced the history of that group.
 The exhibition catalogue, was published by Silvana Editorale and edited by Daniela Lancioni.

 In 2010, he took part in the group exhibition at the Limen 895 Gallery "San Lorenzo, la soglia del’arte", curated by Achille Bonito Oliva (Roma) and is in the 16th Biennale of contemporary sacred art organised by the Italian Foundation Staurós (Isola del Gran Sasso).
 Also to be remembered is the exhibition "In carta sogni.
 Works on Paper 1980-2010", organised by R. Rodriguez, at the Museum of Abruzzo People (Pescara 2010), which, for the first time ever, shows Ceccobelli's main graphic works.
 In the same year, the Anfiteatro Arte Gallery (Padova) organises the retrospective "Early Works", which gives a survey of the extraordinary period between 1982 and 1992.
 In 2010, Ceccobelli published his third book, Gratiaplena.
 Economia della grazia, which contains his spiritual legacy in the form of a collection of inspired writings on aesthetics and society.

-Among the numerous events in 2011, we must cite the exhibition "Schöne Träume" (Rovereto), in which the artist tries to capture the beauty of the dreams impressed on pillow cases.
-It is also the year of participation in the important exhibition "Grandi opere…grandi" at the Marconi Foundation (Milan) and in the Lazio Stand at the Venice Biennale (curated by Vittorio Sgarbi).